abinit/abinit/doc/tutorial/paral_gswvl.md

 ## Boron cluster, alkane molecule...

-This lesson explains how to run the calculation of an isolated system using a wavelet basis-set on a parallel computer using MPI.
+This tutorial explains how to run the calculation of an isolated system using a wavelet basis-set on a parallel computer using MPI.
 You will learn the different characteristics of a parallel run using the wavelet basis-set and test the speed-up on a small boron cluster of 14 atoms followed by a test on a bigger alkane molecule.

-This lesson should take about 90 minutes and requires you have several CPU cores (up to 64).
+This tutorial should take about 90 minutes and requires you have several CPU cores (up to 64).

 You are supposed to know already some basics of parallelism in ABINIT,